-Unlike some cities, Tavares isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tavares are a mix of both white- and blue-collar jobs.
-Overall, Tavares is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Tavares who work in office and administrative support (14.49%), food service (9.59%), and sales jobs (9.41%).
+Tavares is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tavares is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Tavares who work in sales jobs (15.64%), office and administrative support (14.58%), and healthcare (7.76%).

-The percentage of adults in Tavares who are college-educated is close to the national average for all communities of 21.84%: 19.26% of the adults in Tavares have a bachelor's degree or advanced degree.
+In terms of college education, Tavares is nearly on par with the US average for all cities of 21.84%: 20.58% of adults 25 and older in Tavares have a bachelor's degree or advanced degree.

 Tavares is a very ethnically-diverse city.
 The people who call Tavares home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tavares residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tavares include German, Irish, Italian, and French .
+Tavares also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.31% of the city’s residents.
+Important ancestries of people in Tavares include German, English, Irish, Italian, and Polish.

 The most common language spoken in Tavares is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.